 Hi Chad.
 I used to be in good physical shape about 5 years ago.
 I worked out 5-6 times each week and adhered to a pretty clean diet.
 Then I started to experience pain all over and it became hard to motivate myself to exercise.
 I quit my working out and gained 40 unwanted pounds.
 Whenever I try to exercise, all of my joints hurt and that kills my motivation.
 My doctor couldn’t find anything wrong and just told me to take ibuprofen, or naproxen to control the pain.
 That helps a little but I don’t want to be dependent on these medications long term.
-Any advice on what I can do would be most appreciated.
+I appreciate any advice on what I can do.

 It can be really tricky to find an effective way to manage chronic pain when you can’t pinpoint the specific cause.

 For example, if you sustained an acute injury or have been diagnosed with a health condition like lupus, cancer, gout, arthritis, MS, Lyme’s disease, etc., then the pain you’re experiencing would make sense.
 If all other plausible causes have been ruled out by your MD, then you’re plagued with a very frustrating mystery.

 The first thing you need to do is talk to your doctor about possible conditions that could be contributing to your pain.
 Then, rule out all of those possibilities with the appropriate diagnostic tests.
 If your doctor isn’t sure, request a referral to see a Rheumatologist or some other type of specialist who could offer you some better ideas.

 I fully support your decision not to rely on NSAIDs (non-steroidal anti-inflammatory drugs) to control your pain.
 Long term, these medications can cause much more harm than good.
 Research shows NSAIDs increase the risk of cardiovascular problems, gastrointestinal issues, ulcers, and liver damage.